trikxgaming/gowarpingplugin/README.md

-gowarpingplugin
+goPlugin
 ===============

-A /go plugin for minecraft.
+A /go plugin for minecraft by [TRiKxGAMING](www.youtube.com/trikxgaming)